alnash28/lpthw/exercise5/ex5_studydrill.md

 	|'%'|No argument is converted, results in a '%' character in the result.|

 4. Try to write some variables that convert the inches and pounds to centimeters and kilos.
-Do not just
+Do not just type in the measurements.
+Work out the math in Python.